stevenalanwilson/technical-strategy/README.md

-# Digital Platform Strategy Document: Semantic Language & Ontology
+# Technical Strategy Document: Semantic Language & Ontology

 This repository provides a structured approach for representing your digital platform strategy as code.
 By defining a formal ontology and semantic language, you can capture strategic goals, values, targets, and initiatives in machine-readable formats like YAML, JSON, or a custom DSL.
 This enables validation, automation, and seamless integration with software tools, making your strategy actionable and easy to maintain.